 write a blog surrounding a topic that can use your lead magnet as the main CTA

-At the end of the day, you’ll see the best results by paid ads.
-Facebook is a great way to promote your content in front of a custom audience.
+At the end of the day, you may see the best results with paid ads.
+Facebook and Instagram are great for promoting your content and getting it in front of a custom audience.
 Start with a small budget and see how it performs.

-As you get more opt-ins for your lead magnet, your mailing list will grow.
-What you do next, is up to you.
-What is your long-term goal?
+As you get more opt-ins for your lead magnet, your email list will grow.
 How will you continue to offer your subscribers useful content and keep you top of mind?
 Create an action plan for your lead magnet funnel.
 Opt-in for other lead magnets to see how others are structuring their workflows.
-Make note of what works and what doesn’t work for you and then create a lead magnet campaign that will change your business for the better.
+Make note of what works and what doesn’t work for you and tweak your workflow as needed.
+Your lead magnet campaign has the power to change your business for the better.